towereater/finance-sim/README.md

 ### BFF
 The BFF is written in Go and communicates with the backend microservices.
 The BFF have its own configuration files which can be edited, if needed.

-In order to run the bff, navigate to the corresponding folder (server/bff) and run the commands:
+In order to run the bff, navigate to the corresponding folder (bff) and run the commands:
 ```bash
 go build -o ./bin/bff .